jonascarpay/apecs/tutorials/GoingFast.md

 You can now use `region` and `byComponent` to query a piece of the game world.

 #### Conclusion
-That concludes our tour of the apecs internals.
+That concludes our tour of the apecs internals and performance tips.
 One final performance tip is that it can often help to compile your program with `-fllvm -optlo-O3` if you can.
 This does require a working `llvm` installation, which is outside the scope of this tutorial.